CharlesMCMaponya/React-beanstalk-app/README.md

 After setting up my own custom VPC on AWS (see previous project), I wanted to go further and **deploy an actual app**.
 Instead of clicking around in the AWS Console, I chose Terraform to:

 - Automate infrastructure creation
-- Build production-like deployment pipelines
+- Build production like deployment pipelines
-- Deepen my understanding of cloud-native development
+- Deepen my understanding of cloud native development

-This is how engineers work in teams — scriptable, reusable, and versioned.
+This is how engineers work in teams scriptable, reusable, and versioned.

 ---